 For most organizations, the root of the problem begins with a lack of end-to-end visibility since an engineer or technicuian will spend an hour or two just establishing the context of the network problem itself, including running preliminary diagnostics and finding topology details.
 Outdated network maps are useless in the event of any network incident, since even a minor inaccuracy will greatly impede problem resolution or make it impossible.
 And it’s time-consuming and redundant for network engineers to gain an accurate understanding of the problem vacinity each time.

-Effective troubleshooting begins with a deep understanding of the network – not just the basic topology, but also the underlying design intent, configuration as well as understanding real-time performance characteristics.
-The only way to have that level of knowledge is through real-time network visibility and data analysis.
-NetBrain helps organizations reduce MTTR in three critical ways:
+Effective troubleshooting begins with a deep understanding of the network – not just the basic topology, but also the underlying design intent, configuration as well as understanding real-time performance and security characteristics.
+The only way to have that level of knowledge is through real-time network visibility, performance diagnostics and data comparison to known good baselines.

-Automate Network Documentation
+Automate Network Documentation in Real-Time

 To further improve collaboration, network teams can leverage existing scripts, design notes, text books, and tribal knowledge to digitize best practices into Executable Runbooks.
 Runbooks make knowledge accessible and executable, for every engineer on the team.